Abaddan/BullTales-.rpy-fixes/README.md

 <br />
  **Episode 4** has been changed to make outfits availabe with highest love score / required erotic score for Ersa & Gemmy.<br />
  <br />
  **Episode 5** has been changed to make outfits available and obtainable.
 Fixed Nancy's choice scene not appearing.
-Some Jane(ex GF) values have been adjusted based off choices for better balancing (idk if this really does much tbh main concern was outfits and Nancy's missing scene.) <br />
+Some Jane(ex GF) values have been adjusted based off choices for better balancing (idk if this really does much tbh main concern was outfits and Nancy's missing scene). <br />
  <br />
 **Where to put the files**<br />
 Navigate to the game files<br />